Scan CodeScan Cloud projects in Azure DevOps

 Now, in CodeScan Cloud we can set up the project.

-1. In your selected CodeScan Cloud organisation, navigate to Administration > Projects Management.
+1. In your selected CodeScan Cloud organization, navigate to Administration > Projects Management.

 2. Click Create Project.